spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 ---

-Enabling OIDC for Palette Virtual Clusters offers several benefits.
+Enabling OpenID Connect (OIDC) Identity Provider (IDP) for Palette Virtual Clusters offers several benefits.
 First, it enables single sign-on, allowing you to log in once and access multiple virtual clusters without the need for separate authentication.
 Second, it facilitates centralized user management, making it easier to manage user accounts, permissions, and access control in a single location.
 Finally, OIDC integration allows for seamless integration with third-party identity providers, ensuring consistent authentication and authorization across the infrastructure.
 Overall, enabling OIDC enhances security, simplifies user management, and provides a seamless authentication experience for users accessing virtual clusters.

 <!-- Before deploying a virtual cluster, you must set up OpenID Connect (OIDC) Identity Provider (IDP) for the cluster group the virtual cluster belongs to.
 As virtual clusters are deployed to that cluster group, OIDC information in the cluster group configuration will be inserted into the virtual cluster configuration.  -->